JonasGessner/JGScrollableTableViewCell/README.md

 JGScrollableTableViewCellManager
 + (void)closeAllCellsWithExceptionOf:(JGScrollableTableViewCell *)cell stopAfterFirst:(BOOL)stop;
 ```
-This closes all option views in the table view that contains `cell`. `stop` flag that can increase performance by stopping the enumeration of cells after the first cell with an opened option view has been found.
-Set this flag to `YES` when you have set up the `JGScrollableTableViewCellDelegate` to only allow one opened option view at a time.
+This closes all option views in the table view that contains `cell`. `stop` is a flag that can increase performance by stopping the enumeration of cells after the first cell with an opened option view has been found and closed.
+Set this flag to `YES` when you have set up a `JGScrollableTableViewCellDelegate` to only allow one opened option view at a time (like in the following example).
 <br>

 Using this method call we can set up our table view to only allow one option view to be opened at at time: